-Become a member by signing up here
+Become a member : Sign up here.

 Young Urbanists is a community for the next generation of urbanists, initiated by Future Cape Town.
 Young Urbanists are young people in their 20’s and 30’s, who have a willingness to engage with and support others in the community, share knowledge and will have an interest and passion in some of the diverse fields related to urbanism.
-Young Urbanists will aim to connect, energise and support the next generation of urbanists, who will influence, shape, develop and ultimately impact the transformation of our cities.

 Throughout the year, events including field trips to sites, buildings and spaces, film nights, socials, informal lunches and dinners, job and networking opportunities are organised by members to expand connection and the potential to work together.

 We acknowledge and challenge the legacy of apartheid

 We acknowledge and focus on the fact that we live and operate in a post apartheid built environment.
 Our work and dialogue strives to dismantle the spatial, economic and social divides created by the apartheid regime.

 We strive for economic, social, environmental and spatial Justice